 It’s good to know your ballast water quality gives your vessel free movement across the globe.
 And the peace of mind knowing help is on hand wherever you are from our partners across the globe.
 We offer you large-scale production resources, a comprehensive service offering, well-stocked suppliers all over the world, and clean ballast water of the highest standards.

-In partnership with Framo, Alfa Laval has developed a solution for providing additional pumping head when PureBallast 3 Ex is installed in a deckhouse.
-By ensuring that the PureBallast 3 Ex system can handle its own pressure requirements, the optional booster pump unit (BPU) emoves the need for changes in the existing ballast pumping system, thereby retaining its optimization and the vessel’s cargo offloading rates.
+The technical teams for Alfa Laval ballast water treatment systems and Framo pumping systems have developed a solution for providing additional pumping head when PureBallast 3 Ex is installed in a deckhouse.
+By ensuring that the PureBallast 3 Ex system can handle its own pressure requirements, the optional booster pump unit (BPU) removes the need for changes in the existing ballast pumping system, thereby retaining its optimization and the vessel’s cargo offloading rates.

 Alfa Laval PureBallast 3 explored